barrelo89/SALI360/README.md

 ![Interpolation](figure/pitch_5.png)

-- Pyramid Encoding
+- Pyramid encoding in video
 1. Extract 'video.zip' file to recover the sample video segment.
 2. Run the following command. pyramid-encoded video segment would be found in 'video/segemtns/pyramid_b'.
 ```
 python3 pyramid_b_encoding.py
 ```
+The pyramid representation would look like the following figure.
 ![pyramid](figure/pyra_b.png)

 Pyramid Decoding